Determining Salaries for Academic Professional and Administrative Employees

 - Internal equity adjustments refer to salary adjustments addressing documented inequities that bring an individual into an equitable pay relationship with others in the work unit.
 Review of performance, as well as credentials of current employees are considerations in making pay decisions.

-- Retention adjustments are salary increases awarded to counter a bona fide documented employment offer from outside the University.
+- Retention adjustments refer to salary increases awarded to counter a bona fide documented employment offer from outside the University.

-- Lump sum payments are a non-recurring payment consisting of a single sum of money awarded to the employee in recognition of meritorious performance.
+- Lump sum payments refer to non-recurring payments consisting of a single sum of money awarded to the employee in recognition of meritorious performance.

-- Incentive pay is designed to reward the accomplishment of specific results.
-This form of compensation is usually tied to expected results identified at the beginning of the performance cycle.
+- Incentive pay rewards the accomplishment of specific results.
+This form of compensation usually ties to expected results identified at the beginning of the performance cycle.

-- Special financial rewards and recognitions are awarded to employees for outstanding contributions.
+- Units may award special financial rewards and recognitions to employees for outstanding contributions.